dkondor/wayfire-gnome/README.md

 ```
 /usr/libexec/gsd-rfkill
 /usr/libexec/gsd-xsettings
+/usr/libexec/gsd-power
+/usr/lib/x86_64-linux-gnu/indicator-bluetooth/indicator-bluetooth-service
 ```

 Of course, further components, such as a notification daemon, desktop background and a panel or dock can be added here.
+Components that provide Systemd unit file can also be enabled with `systemctl` and thus will work for other compositors as well.